 *I thought I should add that while this walk is not particularly long, and is particularly scenic, it is not suitable for wheels or for the infirm.
 There are steep, uneven paths and the edge of the river is unfenced.
 Please keep a close eye on children by the river.
 A short, more even-underfoot walk can be had either along the drive to the steading, or from the steading to and around Logie House Garden.
 Both of these are possible with a wheel or push chair.

-This is a blog post I first published in 2018.
-This walk remains as lovely as ever and while we are all allowed we welcome you to come out and enjoy it and the other walks around Logie Steading.
+This is a blog post I first published in 2018 and this is now my second Coronavirus update.
+This walk remains as lovely as ever and we are currently allowed to welcome you to come out and enjoy it and the other walks around Logie Steading.
 There’s plenty of space to keep your social distance and the fresh air and beautiful views – and being surrounded by nature – does something good for your soul especially now in these tricky times.
-However, please be aware that at the time of writing the cafe is closed and the shops are all playing things by ear.
-Please look at our Coronavirus Information page or our social media for the latest updates on that.
+The cafe and shops are currently open but some have reduced opening hours and things have changed more than once since the pandemic began, and probably will do so again.
+Please look at our Coronavirus Information page or our social media for updates on that and at our opening hours if you want to come down to see a particular business rather than just the walks – you’ll find that here.
 We wish you all safe passage and the chance to still enjoy our beautiful surroundings.